arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 After deleting the bad connection, you can exit the ADB shell and reconfigure your network either through [Arduino App Lab's first setup process](https://docs.arduino.cc/tutorials/uno-q/user-manual/#install-arduino-app-lab) or by connecting to a working network using the commands above.

-***This ADB method is particularly useful when you are locked out of network access and do not have a USB-C® dongle, keyboard, or mouse available for SBC mode.***
+***This ADB method is useful when you are locked out of network access and do not have a USB-C® dongle, keyboard, or mouse available for SBC mode.***

 ## Helpful Tips and Best Practices